Proposal and selection of candidates

 Please note that each first author can register only one abstract (poster or PICO) for the OSPP contest at the General Assembly.

 Authors may express their interest in participating in the OSPP contest when submitting their abstract.
-With the letter of schedule, authors are informed about the final form of their presentation: oral, poster or PICO.
+With the letter of schedule, authors are informed about the final form of their presentation: oral, poster, or PICO.
 In case of poster or PICO, students fulfilling the above criteria can register for OSPP by selecting the respective link in the letter of schedule.
-In case of more than one poster and/or PICO presentation as a first author, students are asked to decide which presentation should participate in the OSPP contest.
+In case of more than one poster and/or PICO presentation as a first author, students are asked to decide which presentation should be included in the OSPP contest.
 The student names are then forwarded to the OSPP coordinators of the respective programme group.
 Authors receive a confirmation email after the OSPP registration deadline (which is about two weeks after the letter of schedule).

-The OSPP coordinator of each programme group sends out emails to all (co-)conveners with the list of OSPP abstracts to be judged in their session and asking them to nominate three judges for each presentation before the meeting.
+The OSPP coordinator of each programme group sends out emails to all (co-)conveners with the list of OSPP abstracts to be judged in their session and asks them to nominate three judges for each presentation before the meeting.
 The (co-)conveners obtain prior consent from the judges and may choose to do part of the judging themselves.
 To avoid conflicts of interest, judges should not be involved in the work or supervision of the student.
-The OSPP coordinator checks before the meeting that enough judges have been assigned to each participating poster or PICO presentation and may nominate additional judges if necessary.
+The EGU OSPP award coordinator checks before the meeting that enough judges have been assigned to each participating poster or PICO presentation and may nominate additional judges if necessary.

 Evaluation forms for each OSPP presentation will then be made available to all judges via a personal link to the OSPP online system.
 These forms include a number of criteria to be evaluated by the judges.
 Criteria include the scientific quality of the presentation, the design, and the student’s ability to answer questions, with marks given from 0 to 10.

 The judges evaluate the presentations at the General Assembly during the poster session or the PICO viewing time, respectively.
-Note, that the two-minute presentation of PICOs is not part of the award evaluation.
-Each judge is expected to speak to the student during the poster/PICO session because this guarantees some extra attendance for the student, and because the student’s ability to describe and defend their work is part of the OSPP evaluation criteria.
+Note that the two-minute presentation of PICOs is not part of the award evaluation.
+Each judge is expected to speak to the student during the poster/PICO session because this both guarantees some extra attendance for the student and because the student’s ability to describe and defend their work is part of the OSPP evaluation criteria.
 The judges are asked to work confidentially.
 The judges then fill in the evaluation forms online.